Your Information Resource for Vintage Baseball Cards

 Hobby references are not clear on the dating of a series of several notebook covers titled "Base Ball Stars."
 In fact, there are several closely related cover designs that were almost certainly produced by the same company but with slightly varying design formats.
 Because Babe Ruth is pictured on one of the covers and his career did not take off until around 1917, the set is sometimes said to have been produced in the late 1910s to 1920.
 A cover featuring Ty Cobb from this series was recently pictured in Old Cardboard magazine (see Issue #8, Summer 2006, page 40).
 Based primarily on the Ruth cover in the series, we showed an estimated date of issue for the series as around 1920 (rounded up from around 1917-1918 when the Ruth photo, in a Red Sox uniform, was probably taken).
 Hindsight shows that we rounded in the wrong direction!

-Clear evidence found in a cover featuring Mordicai Brown from the same or closely related series (see image at right) dates the series back to not later than 1910.
-The proof is in the algebra homework assignments found inside the notebook.
-In the Brown-covered notebook once owned by Parsons Newman, there are more than three dozen assignments dated throughout the term beginning in September 1910 and continuing through May 1911.
+Clear evidence found in a cover featuring Mordicai Brown from the same or closely related series dates the start of the series back to not later than 1910.
+The proof is in the algebra homework assignments found inside the notebook (see image at left).
+In the Mordecai Brown-covered notebook once owned by Parsons Newman, there are more than two dozen assignments dated throughout the term beginning in September 1910 and continuing through May 1911.

 The similarity in notebook size, cover design and the multiplication and conversion tables printed on the back cover all indicate that the Mordicai Brown and the Babe Ruth notebooks were issued by the same producer as part of the same set.
 Since they could not have been issued at the same time, however, it is now apparent that the notebooks were produced over the span of five to seven years or even longer.